Towards the analytic theory of Potential Energy Curves for diatomic molecules. Studying He${}_2^+$ and LiH diatomics as illustration: Molecular ion L i H as the example

 see (\ref{PadeN}), choose $N=4$,

 and impose three constraints

-which guarantee that the expansions of $\tilde E_{X^1 \Si^+\, _{\{3,2\}}}$~\re{LiHV} reproduces exactly the first three terms for small internuclear distances, $R^{-1}$, $R^0$ and $R^1$ in~\re{lihR0} and two terms for large internuclear distances, $R^{-6}$ and $R^{-7}$, in~\re{lihRl}.
-Making fit of data~\cite{TPA:2011} with ~\re{LiHV} we find eight free parameters
+which guarantee that the expansions of $\tilde E_{X^1 \Si^+\, _{\{3,2\}}}$~\re{LiHV} at small and large internuclear distances reproduces correctly the first three terms for small internuclear distances, $R^{-1}$, $R^0$ and $R^1$ in~\re{lihR0} and the first two terms for large internuclear distances, $R^{-6}$ and $R^{-7}$, in~\re{lihRl}.
+Making fit of data~\cite{TPA-LITHIUM:2011} with ~\re{LiHV} or choosing eight points in {\it ab initio} calculations, which look confident, we find eight free parameters

-Comparison of fit~\re{LiHV} with the numerical results~\cite{TPA:2011} is presented in Table~\ref{ttELiH} and illustrated by Fig.\ref{potLiH}.
-Note that fit reproduces with high accuracy the equilibrium distance $R_e=3.015$\,a.u., see e.g.\cite{TPA:2011} and vicinity.
-Fit predicts that the potential curve vanishes, $E(R_0)=0$, at $R_0=1.8954$\,a.u., while for larger $R > R_0$ PEC gets negative.
+Comparison of fit~\re{LiHV} with parameters (\ref{paramLiHV-3}), (\ref{paramLiHV-8}) with the numerical results from~\cite{TPA-LITHIUM:2011} is presented in Table~\ref{ttELiH} and illustrated by Fig.~\ref{potLiH}.
+Note that fit reproduces with high accuracy the equilibrium distance $R_e=3.015$\,a.u., see e.g.~\cite{TPA-LITHIUM:2011}, without extra tuning, and also its vicinity.
+Fit predicts that the potential curve vanishes, $E(R_0)=0$, at $R_0=1.8954$\,a.u., where the dissociation energy is equal to zero.
+For larger $R > R_0$ PEC becomes negative.